 Simply talking about issues that affect public service employees isn’t enough.
 To make a difference, our voices must be heard.
 And we can be heard only when we organize as a union and gain the strength to make real change.
 Together, our collective voice is heard — on the job and in state legislatures and city halls.

-Yes.1 Workers who are union members earn 30 percent more than non-union workers.
-Union wages are even greater for women and people of color.
+Workers who are union members earn 30 percent more than non-union workers.
 Women and African Americans represented by unions earn over 33 percent more than their non-union counterparts.
-And Latino workers with the union advantage make over 46 percent more than those not represented by a union.
+And Latino workers with the union advantage make about 46 percent more than those not represented by a union.

 In Washington, D.C., and in state capitols across the country, it’s the same old thing: politicians side with the rich and powerful, and neglect the needs of middle-class families.

-Whether you are a public employee or work for a private company providing public services, we have to act now to stop the right-wing rush to lower our wages and benefits and eliminate our rights.
+Whether you are a public employee or work for a private company providing public services, we have to act now to stop the attacks to lower our wages, benefits, and eliminate our rights.
 That’s why building a strong union is so important now more than ever.
 We can't lose the rights we have fought so hard to win.